pombreda/lepl/doc-src/manual/advanced.rst

   This sets the default configuration.
 It is not needed when first using a matcher, but can be useful to "reset" a matcher to the default state.

-  The default configuration is now (since Lepl 4) close to optimal; for many parsers no additional configuration is necessary.
+  The default configuration is intended for safe, simple use.
+It can sometimes be made more efficient by calling `.config.no_memoize() <api/redirect.html#lepl.core.config.ConfigBuilder.no_memoize>`_, at the risk of infinite loops with left-recursive grammars.

 `.config.clear() <api/redirect.html#lepl.core.config.ConfigBuilder.clear>`_